Is infrared-collinear safe information all you need for jet classification?: The subjet basis

 \section{The subjet basis~}

 In this section, we describe the reconstruction of subjets that will serve as the input to the machine learning classifier.
 The initial jet is identified using the anti-$k_T$ algorithm~\cite{Cacciari:2008gp} and jet radius parameter $R$.
 In order to utilize the substructure of jets, we then recluster the jet constituents into subjets.
-We consider two approaches for the subjet reconstruction: inclusive anti-k$_T$ subjets and the exclusive k$_T$ subjets~\cite{Catani:1993hr,Cacciari:2011ma}.
-In both cases soft and collinear emissions are first clustered into subjets, making the input to the IRC safe.
+We consider two approaches for the subjet reconstruction: inclusive anti-$k_T$ subjets and the exclusive $k_T$ subjets~\cite{Catani:1993hr,Cacciari:2011ma}.
+Note that we do not consider exclusive anti-$k_T$ jets as this clustering procedure does not lead to a ``physical'' clustering tree.
+In both cases, soft and collinear emissions are first clustered into subjets.
+For a finite subjet radius and an additional cut on the subjet's transverse momentum $p_T^{\rm soft}$, the input to the classifier is IRC safe.
 In this sense, subjets serve as a useful tool for throttling or controlling the input data to the machine in a way that is theoretically interpretable in perturbative QCD.